-Labour’s Jeremy Corbyn is portrayed as a Nice Man, and a significant feature of his leadership campaign was ‘Nicer Politics’.
-And yet in many appearances throughout his career in politics, and in his interviews since becoming leader, he has appeared touchy, and sometimes downright angry.
-Is this the mere frustration of being on the receiving end of the press, which many other politicians appear to survive with politeness and patience, or is there a deeper truth to Labour, Socialism and its end game of Communism.
-And why am I starting Jeremy Corbyn and not the subject of this piece, John McDonnell?
+Labour’s Jeremy Corbyn is portrayed as a Nice Man.
+A significant feature of his leadership campaign was ‘Nicer Politics’.
+And yet in many appearances throughout his career in politics, and in his interviews since becoming leader, he has been touchy, and sometimes downright angry.
+Is this the mere frustration of being on the receiving end of press scrutiny, which many other politicians appear to survive with politeness and patience, or is there a deeper truth to Labour, Socialism and its end game of Communism.
+And why am I starting with Jeremy Corbyn and not the subject of this piece, John McDonnell?

-Because Jeremy Corbyn and been presented as the nice face of Labour Communism, the nice old man of Socialism.
-The dear old uncle that seduces the masses and the gullible young.
+Because Jeremy Corbyn had been presented as the nice face of Labour Communism, the nice old man of Socialism.
+The dear old uncle Joe that seduces the masses and the gullible young.
 The good cop to McDonnell’s bad cop … though you might have been deceived by John McDonnell’s transformation as Shadow Chancellor and bearer of free stuff during the 2019 election campaign.
 Corbyn is a front.
 He is a front to Labour’s Communists.
-Corbyn the old man Socialist is a stepping stone to the younger Communist McDonnell, who is the real future of Labour.
+Corbyn the old man Socialist is a stepping stone to the younger Communist McDonnell, who is the real future of Labour … if the Marxists get their way.

-This makes Corbyn sound like a bit of a martyr, and maybe he is.
+The Marxist Corbynistas, and the gullible ‘democratic socialists’ make Corbyn sound like a bit of a martyr, and maybe he is.
 Ideologues play the long game.
-It’s the long game they’ve played throughout the Cold War, when Harold Wilson’s revival of the “Reds Under The Bed” fears were dismissed as fear mongering … yet, here we are, with Communist John McDonnell as Shadow Chancellor, ready to take over from Corbyn as Prime Minister, should Labour get into number 10.
+It’s the long game they’ve played throughout the Cold War, when Harold Wilson’s revival of the “Reds Under The Bed” warning was dismissed as fear mongering … yet, here we are, with Communist John McDonnell as Shadow Chancellor, perhaps ready to take over from Corbyn as Prime Minister (though he supposedly refused leadership this time?) , should Labour get into number 10.
 The reds are thoroughly tucked up in the bed and have not only pulled the blankets off the social democrat moderate Labour MPs, but booted many of them out into the cold.

-This piece is no mere comedy meme, not cartoon of Corbyn.
+This piece is no mere comedy meme, no cartoon of Corbyn or McDonnell.
 It takes Communism very seriously, because in many ways Marx was right.
 In some respects his historical analysis, even his predictions for the future, were accurate enough, as one possible model of changing society.
-What is horrifying about Marxism is its implementation, it’s prescriptions for the future, that others like Lenin and Moa have implemented faithfully and brutally enough.
+What is horrifying about Marxism is its implementation, it’s prescriptions for the future, that others like Lenin and Mao have implemented faithfully and brutally enough.

 Communism’s Inherent Brutality